 But hey, cat owners know that having a cat means having a creature that lives by their own rules right?
 So, I begin digging and testing to find the best options for how to keep cats off furniture.

-Below are the options I found to keep your furniture cat free – along with what worked for us in keeping that “thump” from happening ever again.
+Below are the options I found to keep cats off furniture – along with what worked for us in keeping that “thump” from happening ever again.

 For me it is a sanitary issue.
 I am a proud cat owner, but I just do not like the idea of a creature that poops and scratches in its litter box on my kitchen countertops!
 My cat is allowed on couches and other furniture since she does not scratch – but counters and tables are a no go in our house!